GavinMendelGleason/excel_as_code/README.md

 How can this be?
-We have a programming language which is *essentially* acting as a declarative database, and yet we don't do unit tests, we don't keep track of changes, we collaborate it by sending it in them mail and god-forbid we should doing any serious *linting* of what is in the thing.
+We have a programming language which is *essentially* acting as a declarative database, and yet we don't do unit tests, we don't keep track of changes, we collaborate with Excel by sending it to our colleagues in the mail and god-forbid we should doing any serious *linting* of what is in the thing.

 This is a really crazy situation.